Get insider access

 17.7 kHz

-This speaker's sound is fairly even and balanced, making it suitable for listening to most types of audio content.
-Voices and lead instruments in the mid-range are clear and detailed.
-There's even a touch of extra warmth in the high-bass.
+This speaker has reasonable frequency response accuracy.
+Its sound is fairly even and balanced, making it suitable for listening to most types of audio content.
+The mid-range is balanced, so Siri's voice sounds clear and present, and sung vocals and lead instruments in dense mixes sound detailed.
+There's even a touch of extra warmth in the high-bass, which can make basslines feel fuller.
 However, as with most small speakers, this device can't bring the deep thump and rumble in the low-bass, which is noticeable with genres like EDM and hip-hop.
 A larger speaker like the Apple HomePod (2nd generation) is a good option if you want more bass.

 Sound